• Allergic Reaction/Anaphylaxis

 Information Provided the Scientific Advisory Council (SAC)

-Behind every American Red Cross training program stands the Scientific Advisory Council - a team of experts dedicated to ensuring that what you learn is based on the latest and best emergency science.
-Visit redcross.org/take-a-class/scientific-advisory-council to see how we work, members, sub councils, scientific reviews, and recent research.
+Behind every American Red Cross training program stands the Scientific Advisory Council - a team of experts dedicated to ensuring that what you learn is based on the latest and best science.
+Visit redcross.org/take-a-class/scientific-advisory-council to see how we work, members, sub councils and scientific reviews.

 Download the FREE Red Cross First Aid App